-So, have you ever pondered, like me, when the best time to apply your roundups?
+So, have you ever pondered, like me, when the best time to apply your roundups is?

 In warm summer climes, such as USDA hardiness zone 9 or higher, the optimum times to apply Roundup are late afternoon and early morning.
 In the summer, avoid using Roundup in the early afternoon or around lunchtime.
-This is due to the fact that noon heat hinders plant development and chemicals dry out quickly on the leaves.
+This is because noon heat hinders plant development and chemicals dry out quickly on the leaves.

 Also, the company recommends using Roundup at temperatures ranging from 53 to 77 degrees Fahrenheit.

 Continue reading if you don’t know anything about Roundup.
 Monsanto manufactures Roundup, which contains glyphosate.
 Glyphosate is a broad-spectrum herbicide that kills all plants that come into contact with it.